chromatone/chromatone.center/theory/color/light/sun/index.md

 ---
 title: The Sun
-subtitle: The Sun is the center of our Solar system and is the main source of all light on Earth.
+description: The Sun is the center of our Solar system and is the main source of all light on Earth.

 date: 2021-08-30
 cover: sun.jpg